 Lavender water for hair and skin is distilled from the fragrant flowers of the lavender plant.
 It is very beneficial for dry and dull hair as well as problem areas on the skin.

-Lavender is widely used for cosmetic purposes in the production of bath gels, shampoos, conditioners, soaps, deodorants, lotions, herbal infusions, essential oil and tinctures.
-Water made from flowers are also known as hydrolat or hydrosol.
+Lavender is widely used in the production of bath gels, shampoos, conditioners, soaps, deodorants, lotions, herbal infusions, essential oil, and tinctures.

 Benefits of Lavender Water for Hair

 The active ingredients in lavender water soothe and invigorates the scalp.

 Eliminates Dandruff & Itchiness

 The anti-inflammatory and antiseptic properties of the lavender plant help eliminate itchiness and dandruff on the scalp.

 Controls Sebum Production

 If you have an oily scalp, lavender water can keep the production of sebum under control and balance the scalp’s pH.